EoinGeo/Jaeira/Events/Second War of the Gods.md

 3. **Varaxis, the God of Commerce:**
    - Domain: Commerce, Prosperity
-   - Impact: Varaxis' demise disrupted trade routes and economic systems across Jaeria.
+   - Impact: [[Varaxis]]' demise disrupted trade routes and economic systems across Jaeria.
 The loss of his influence led to trade imbalances, shortages of essential goods, and financial instability.
 The economies of mortal cities suffered, creating unrest and uncertainty among the populace.

 4. **Volul, the Goddess of Music:**
    - Domain: Arts, Creativity
-   - Impact: Volul's death stifled artistic expression and cultural growth.
+   - Impact: [[Volul]]'s death stifled artistic expression and cultural growth.
 The absence of her inspiration led to a decline in the creation of art, music, and literature, robbing the mortal world of beauty and creativity.
 The void left by her passing was felt deeply by bards, artists, and those who sought solace in the arts.

 5. **Zephiron, the God of Storms:**
    - Domain: Storms, Weather
-   - Impact: Zephiron's death led to unpredictable and uncontrollable weather patterns.
+   - Impact: [[Zephiron]]'s death led to unpredictable and uncontrollable weather patterns.
 Storms ravaged the land, causing flooding, destruction, and disruptions in transportation and agriculture.
 The people of Jaeria faced challenges in adapting to the erratic climate, as the loss of Zephiron's control over the weather resulted in widespread chaos.

 6. **[[Seraphis]], the God of Justice:**
    - Domain: Justice, Balance
    - Impact: [[Seraphis]]' death disrupted the pursuit of justice and moral balance.
 His absence allowed for the rise of corruption and unchecked power in mortal and divine realms alike.
 Laws and governance systems faltered, leading to unrest, conflicts, and a sense of disillusionment among the populace.

+7.